-- 1. All Explosive Actuated Tools must be CSA approved. - 2.
-All Explosive Actuated Tools be operated and maintained in accordance with manufacturers' specifications.
-It is critical that information specific to each manufacturer is known as the strength of power loads, color coding, and fastening devices are not standardized or interchangeable. - 3.
+- 1. All power operated hand tools shall be operated and maintained in accordance with manufacturers' specifications.
+It is critical that information specific to each manufacturer is known as the strength of power loads, color coding, and fastening devices are not standardized or interchangeable. - 2.
 Manufacturers' recommendations cover the type of color-coded cartridge for certain materials and applications.
 As these recommendations cannot cover every material or application, testing may be required.
-The general rule is to start with the weakest cartridge and increase one load number at a time to reach the required penetration. - 4.
-All operators of Explosive Actuated Tools have documentation of training issued under the authority of the Explosive Actuated Tool manufacturer or other approved provider. - 5.
-Explosive Actuated Tools be designed so that two separate actions are required before it will fire (i.e., pressure against the surface of the material and action of the trigger). - 6.
-Explosive Actuated Tools never be pointed at anyone whether loaded or unloaded.
-Hands always be kept free of the muzzle end. - 7.
-Explosive Actuated Tools be held firmly and at right angles to the surface being driven into.
-Fastening devices be kept in from the edge of the material being anchored to the minimum distance recommended by the manufacturer. - 8.
-Explosive Actuated Tools be kept in a locked container when not in use or when left unattended. - 9.
-Explosive Actuated Tools only be loaded when required for immediate use.
-Tools not be left loaded when stored or unattended. - 10.
-Wear hearing and eye protection when using this tool. - 11.
-In the event of a misfire: - ✓ Hold the tool against the material for at least 30 seconds in case firing is delayed. - ✓ Remove the cartridge from the tool, keeping the tool away from the body, preferably pointed towards material such as wood. - ✓ Place the cartridge in a container of water or oil.
+The general rule is to start with the weakest cartridge and increase one load number at a time to reach the required penetration. - 3.
+Power operated hand tools are designed so that two separate actions are required before it will fire (i.e. pressure against the surface of the material and action of the trigger). - 4.
+Power operated hand tools should never be pointed at anyone whether loaded or unloaded.
+Hands shall always be kept free of the muzzle end. - 5.
+Power operated hand tools to be held firmly and at right angles to the surface being driven into.
+Fastening devices shall be kept in from the edge of the material being anchored to the minimum distance recommended by the manufacturer. - 6.
+Power operated hand tools need to be kept in a locked container when not in use or when left unattended. - 7.
+Power operated hand tools should only be loaded when required for immediate use.
+Tools shall not be left loaded when stored or unattended. - 8.
+Wear hearing and eye protection when using this tool. - 9.
+In the event of a misfire: - Hold the tool against the material for at least 30 seconds in case firing is delayed. - Remove the cartridge from the tool, keeping the tool away from the body, preferably pointed towards material such as wood. - Place the cartridge in a container of water or oil.

-Fall Protection
+SAFE WORK PRACTICES Fall Protection

-Fall Protection be utilized where there is or may be a danger to workers falling.
-NO person uses fall protection devices until they have received adequate training.
-All certification for workers that have received training be available on site when requested by any representative or government regulatory agency.
+General - Fall protection will be utilized where there is or may be a danger to workers falling.
+No one should use fall protection equipment or material until they have received adequate training.
+All certification for workers that have received training needs to be available on site when requested by any company representative or government regulatory agency.